verdiwm/colpetto/README.md

 <!-- - [Device Management](examples/devices.rs): Device detection and configuration example
 - [Multi-seat Setup](examples/seats.rs): Multiple seat configuration handling -->

+## Supported libinput Versions

+Colpetto requires libinput 1.22 or higher (current version in Debian stable).

+Contributions to support older versions are welcome provided they:

+- Don't compromise the existing async functionality
+- Maintain API consistency
+- Include appropriate version-specific tests if applicable

+If you're using an older version of libinput, you may need to upgrade your system packages or consider using input-rs which supports earlier versions.

 ## Comparison with input-rs

 While [input-rs](https://github.com/Smithay/input.rs) is an established